 So, the healthiest specimens of the human form have been affected by this potentially lethal bacterium just as much as the frail and sickly who are hospitalized.
 These bacterial infections potentially inhibit the ability of athletes to compete and perform at their best — and, in the worst case scenario, sideline them for good.

 A number of highly publicized MRSA studies implicate artificial grass as a risk factor.
-The investigation of an outbreak of MRSA on a college football team found that there was a seven-fold increase in risk of infection for players who had received abrasions playing on artificial turf (Beiger 2004).
+The investigation of an outbreak of MRSA on a college football team found that there was a seven-fold increase in the risk of infection for players who had received abrasions playing on artificial turf (Beiger 2004).

 While a synthetic turf may seem sterile compared to natural grass, MRSA is viable on polypropylene fibers for more than 90 days in a hospital setting (Neely and Maley 2000).

 A more direct study by Andrew McNitt examined microbial populations in synthetic turf sand and rubber infill and found prolific bacterial populations living in the fill.

 Protect your athletes by keeping the turf surfaces protected.
 The coaches and those in management have the peace of mind that the right protocols are in place to protect player safety.
 Athletes give their blood, sweat, and tears out on the field.
 It is important to do everything reasonable to protect their safety.

 Just as in sports, the best defense against MRSA is a good offense.
 And that means prevention.
 By taking proactive steps and working as a team, coaches and managers of athletic facilities can significantly reduce athletes becoming MRSA-infected.
 The component where the facility has the most control is making the environment hostile to the organisms.